oven-sh/bun/docs/guides/install/azure-artifacts.md

 Make sure to replace `my-azure-artifacts-user` with your Azure Artifacts username, such as `jarred1234`.

-The `$NPM_PASSWORD` should be replaced with your Azure Artifacts npm registry password.
+Set the `$NPM_PASSWORD` environment variable to your Azure Artifacts npm registry password and Bun will automatically replace it with the correct value.
+You can also choose not to use an environment variable and instead hardcode your password in the `bunfig.toml` file, but be careful not to commit it to source control.

 Note: **password must not be base64 encoded**.
 In [Azure Artifact's](https://learn.microsoft.com/en-us/azure/devops/artifacts/npm/npmrc?view=azure-devops&tabs=windows%2Cclassic) instructions for `.npmrc`, they say to base64 encode the password.
 Do not do this for `bun install`.
 Bun will automatically base64 encode the password for you if needed.